simsonraj/fabric-sdk-nestjs/README.md

 # fabric-sdk-nestjs

 An elegant opensource boilerplate framework for Hyperledger Fabric NODE Client.
 The Client is written in typescript on top of Nest.js giving lots of plugin functionalities.
+Meticulously crafted for Hyperledger Fabric middleware developers, after going through the pains of writing the client for multiple Fabric project for around 2 years.

 Read the features list below.
 Please feel free to enhance or let me know the features that could be added.

 ## Features of the Client SDK